electric-sql/electric/.changeset/fluffy-clouds-dance.md

 "@core/electric": patch
 ---

-Upgrade the build environment to use the latest Erlang (26.2.1) and Elixir (1.16.0).
+Upgrade the build environment to use Erlang (25.3.2.8) and Elixir (1.16.1).